 The second inequality paves the way for regret upper bounds.
 It suggests that we can obtain a small regret if we manage to control \textit{both wrong accept and wrong reject}.
-However, controlling the two types of wrong decisions can be quite different: a wrong reject only causes a loss of at most $1$, but a wrong accept can cause much more --- wrongly accepting a high-cost arrival today may cause a loss of budget to accept multiple (may be as bad as $T-t$) small-cost arrivals in the future.
-Let's take $\pi=\LB$.
-The question is: how we can relate the probabilities of making a wrong decision at time $t$ to the budget $B^{(t)}$ and future arrivals after time $t$?
-It turns out that such probabilities are closely linked to the \textit{maximum} of potentially drifted random walks, as is documented in Lemma \ref{lem:there_is_gap2}.
+However, controlling the two types of wrong decisions can be quite different: a wrong reject only causes a loss of at most $1$, but a wrong accept can cause much more --- wrongly accepting a high-cost arrival at time $t$ may cause a loss of budget to accept multiple (may be as bad as $T-t$) small-cost arrivals in the future.
+Let $\pi=\MLB$.
+The question is: how can we relate the probabilities of making a wrong decision at time $t$ to the budget $B^{(t)}$ and future arrivals after time $t$?
+It turns out that such probabilities are closely linked to the \textit{maximum} of potentially drifted random walks, as is documented in Lemma \ref{lem:there_is_gap2_general}.

 \begin{lemma} For $1\leq t\leq T,$ we have

 and